rlucas7/rlucas7.github.io/_posts/2025-10-30-tree-sitter-module-graph-blog.md

 (8, 0)|(8, 18)|`import numpy as np`
 ```

-These can be stored somewhere like a database easily or they can be processed by an application.
+These can be stored somewhere like a database or they can be processed by an application.
 Basically your data would be the collection of these rows of values, one collection per file for the project.
 The next thing is to build the graph.
-Once the graph is built then question is which files changed and
+Once the graph is built then the question is which files changed and
 of those files that changed which are potentially impacted?
 Using this information you can reduce the number
 of files that need testing and thereby save costs, reduce noise from flaky tests, and accelerate testing.